Youth detention center: Mental health

 There is a long-standing connection found in research between youth who commit crimes and mental health concerns.
 A remarkably high population of juveniles present serious mental health illness within juvenile facilities.
 Since juvenile detention facilities operate on the foundation of rehabilitating the youth, different mental health programs are provided by facilities to help the youth rehabilitate.
 It is the expectation that juvenile detention centers and juvenile institutions provide mental health services to their residents.
 The incarcerated youth population requires careful and structured intervention, which must be provided by the facilities.

 Many different mental health treatment strategies exist for juveniles.
 It is the responsibility of case management to decide what type of intervention strategy works best for each youth in their mental health treatment plan.
 Mental health services that can be provided to the youth include, individual counseling, group counseling, crisis counseling, family intervention, medication management, and transition planning.

 Education

 Education is seen by many as the cornerstone of youth rehabilitation.
 Many landmark court cases, such as the 1981 case of Green v.
 Johnson, have given way to juveniles receiving their educational rights while incarcerated.
 Green v.
 Johnson (1981) ruled that incarcerated students do not have to give up their rights to an education while incarcerated.

 Despite research stating the need for strong educational programs in juvenile detention facilities, there does not exist a uniform standard for education in juvenile facilities as education settings in juvenile facilities greatly vary across the country.
 The overseer of the school within the juvenile facility differs from state to state.
 Some schools within juvenile detention facilities are decentralized, some are centralized and run by school districts, and others are overseen by a State education agency.
+A Swedish ethnographic study of education in juvenile detention illuminates the struggles faced by staff and young people regarding schoolwork, including overcoming staff skepticism and dealing with pupils’ school sabotage.